emmabraboke/inventory-API/README.md

 ### 1.4 Running the app

-You are now ready to launch the NestJS application using the command below.
+You are now ready to launch the go application using the command below.

 ```sh
 # Run the